IRON GODDESS | TIE GUAN YIN | OOLONG TEA

 Before preparing any type of tea always warm the teapot and teacups by rinsing it with hot water.

-For the first infusion, pour water at 95C over the tea leaves and let it steep for 3-5 minutes.
+For the first infusion, pour water at 100°C over the tea leaves and let it steep for 3-5 minutes.

-When brewing in a tea pot please pour the tea out in cups until the last drop to avoid over steeping the tea left in the teapot as this will result in an unpleasant and bitter flavor.
+When brewing in a tea pot please pour the tea out in cups until the last drop to avoid over steeping the tea left in the teapot as this will result in an unpleasant and bitter flavour.

 Use the same temperature of water for the next few infusions and experiment with the steeping time 30s,1 min or even longer.